-The most important implications for practice are that in order to ensure the sustainability of forests and protected areas through community-based management systems or otherwise, we must design and implement local enforcement mechanisms in the field.
-In the context of eco-development around protected areas, for example, eco-development committees that have a local rule-making, local monitoring and local enforcement are more likely to succeed in their efforts directed towards better conservation outcome and improved livelihoods.
+The most important implications for practice are that in order to ensure the sustainability of forests through community-based management we must design and implement local enforcement mechanisms in the field.
+In the context of joint forest management, for example, village forest management and protection committees that have a local rule-making, local monitoring and local enforcement are more likely to succeed in their efforts directed towards better forests and improved livelihoods.